 Hydro Flask vs Yeti: Functionality

-Typically, when buying a product such as a vacuum-sealed water bottle, your only measures of functionality are customer reviews and your own intuition.
+When deciding between Hydro Flask vs. Yeti, I need to consider functionality.
+Typically, when buying a product such as a vacuum-sealed water bottle, your only functionality measures are customer reviews and your intuition.
 Fortunately, both of our products have been through extensive testing to determine how viable and efficient each brand is at doing its job.

-A study was conducted on both the Hydro Flask and Yeti bottles to determine which was better at keeping hot drinks hot and cold drinks cold.
-Using a controlled environment, the testers established experiments and documented the performance of each bottle.
+A study was conducted on both the Hydro Flask and Yeti bottles to determine better at keeping hot drinks hot and cold drinks cold.
+In a controlled environment, the testers established experiments and documented the performance of each bottle.

-In the first trial, each bottle was filled with a liquid that was set to an internal temperature of 208 degrees Fahrenheit and left in a controlled room to observe results.
-After eight hours of monitoring, it was documented that the Hydro Flask performed better at keeping the drink warm: the final temperature was more than five degrees higher than that of the Yeti.
+In the first trial, each bottle was filled with a liquid of 208 degrees Fahrenheit and left in a controlled room to observe results.
+After eight hours of monitoring, the Hydro Flask performed better at keeping the drink warm: the final temperature was more than five degrees higher than the Yeti.

-The second experiment was conducted to test the ability to keep cold drinks chilled for eight hours.
-Just like the previous experiment, the drink was sealed in the container and left in a controlled environment to observe results.
+The second experiment was to test the ability to keep cold drinks chilled for eight hours.
+Like the previous experiment, the drink was sealed in the container and left in a controlled environment to observe results.
 Similarly, the Hydro Flask once again proved to be the winner in the experiment; it managed to keep the water cooler over the period.
-However, it should be noted that the difference in temperature was slight.
+However, the temperature difference was slight.

-Lastly, both bottles were filled with ice and left in the controlled room to determine whether either would be able to keep the ice from melting over the course of 24 hours.
+Lastly, both bottles were filled with ice and left in the controlled room to determine whether either would be able to keep the ice from melting over 24 hours.
 Both still contained ice when we opened the containers after the time had expired.

 Winner: Hydro Flask